raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 - Heap reuse on data structure construction and deconstruction (pattern matching)
 - Heap reuse specialization (in-place updates of data structures)
-- Non-atomic operations or atomic operations with a relaxed memory ordering for heap blocks not shared by multiple threads
+- Non-atomic operations or atomic operations with relaxed memory ordering for heap blocks not shared by multiple threads
 - Borrow inference to reduce reference count operations

 By implementing all of those optimizations in [the Koka programming language](https://github.com/koka-lang/koka), they achieved GC overhead much less and execution time faster than the other languages including OCaml, Haskell, and even C++ in several algorithms and data structures that frequently keep common sub-structures of them, such as red-black trees.
 For more information, see [the latest version of the paper][perceus].